diskoverdata/diskover-docs/source_files/upgrade_to_2-3.md

 This section outlines the process of upgrading from the Diskover Community Edition to v2.3.x of an annual [subscription Edition](https://diskoverdata.com/solutions/).

+🚧 We're hard at work preparing these instructions.
+Thanks for your patience!

 ### Upgrade from v2.2 Subscription

 This section outlines the upgrade process from v2.2.x to v2.3.x for Diskover's subscriptions.
-These instructions are not applicable for an upgrade from the Community Edition.

-🚧 As we now have configuration management in the UI we do not need to copy all config_sample folders, just the diskoverd one.
+🚧 We're hard at work preparing these instructions.
+Thanks for your patience!

+🟨 &nbsp;Now that we have DiskoverAdmin for configuration management, the only `config_sample` folders that are needed are for `Diskoverd`.